m-Ryan/easy-email-demo/README.md

 ```

 `transform`  mainly to transform your custom block into a or more basic block.
-When transformToMjml is called, if it is found to be a custom block, we will call its transform method to convert it into basic blocks
+When transformToMjml is called, if it is found to be a custom block, we will call its transform method to convert it into basic blocks.

-When calling transformToMjml, if a custom block is encountered, its transform method will be called first.
 At the same time, the following parameters will be injected `currentBlockData, current idx, page context`.

 You can construct your custom block through basic blocks.
 For example,
 a custom button, only the background color and text can be modified